nerik/carto-geocoding-sql/README.md

 # carto-geocoding-sql
 Turns simple text locations into SQL queries ready to be run against CARTO [geocoding API](https://carto.com/docs/carto-engine/dataservices-api/geocoding-functions/).

-It'll decide which SQL function it should call depending on the content you provide.
+It'll \**magically*\*™ decide which SQL function it should call depending on the content you provide.

 ## Examples